adamsilver/fdpb/05-an-inbox.md

 For these reasons, it's better to position the menu statically.

 *(Note: where sticky menus are useful, you can use `position: sticky` as a progressive enhancement.
-In the past, we had to resort to complicated techniques that create a jarring and broken experience across a range of mobile and tablet devices[^6].)*
+In the past, we had to resort to complicated techniques that create a jarring and broken experience across a range of mobile and tablet devices[^].)*

 ### Disabling And Hiding Buttons